calistad/Client_Travel_Plan/README.md

 ### Approach

-Retrieve weather of 1000+ cities in the US using Weather API.
+Retrieve the weather of 1000+ cities in the US using Weather API.

 ![Screen Shot 2022-09-18 at 6 19 13 PM](https://user-images.githubusercontent.com/88747464/190930360-732ab56c-ad16-4d50-87ee-137f3da49ccd.png)